cnatsis/cnatsis.github.io/_posts/2022-07-12-pinot-cluster-docker.md

   pinotServer2:
 ```

-To start all services above run:
+To start all services above, run the command:
 ```bash
 docker-compose up -d
 ```